chrischenlixing/SocialMediaApi/README.md

-# README: Social Media App REST API Project Using Spring Boot
+# README: Chris's Social Media App REST API Project Using Spring Boot

 ## Project Overview

 This project demonstrates the development of a fully functional REST API for a Social Media application using Spring Boot.
 It showcases the implementation of advanced features such as security with JWT, Spring Data JPA relationships, and API documentation.
-This project is an excellent reference for developers looking to understand real-world application of Spring Boot in API development.
+This project demostrates my understanding of real-world application of Spring Boot in API development.

 ![Page1 of Swagger UI](./src/images/SpringAPI1.jpg)
 ![Page2 of Swagger UI](./src/images/SpringAPI2.jpg)